kyren/piccolo/README.md

   * Metatables and metamethods, including fully recursive metamethods that trigger other metamethods (Not every metamethod is implemented yet, particularly `__gc` finalizers).
-* A robust Rust callback system with sequencing callbacks that don't block the interpreter and allow calling into and returning from Lua without using the Rust stack, and a way to integrate Rust async into this so that it is not wildly painful.
+* A robust Rust callback system with sequencing callbacks that don't block the interpreter and allow calling into and returning from Lua without using the Rust stack, and a way to integrate Rust async so that implementing these callbacks is not wildly painful.
 * Garbage collected "userdata" with safe downcasting.
 * Some of the stdlib (almost all of the core, fundamental parts of the stdlib are implemented, e.g. things like the `coroutine` library, `pcall`, `error`,